Spatial field reconstruction with INLA: Application to IFU galaxy data

 Traditionally, stellar population properties are obtained from IFU cubes using spectrum fitting codes in which each spaxel is treated independently.
 In neglecting the spatial information of the IFU data and the expectation of astrophysical and/or instrumental correlations between measured values at nearby locationsâ€”these approaches may fail to extract the complete signal from its noisy background.

-This problem has been recognised before and several attempts to include spatial information have been made.
+This problem has been recognized before and several attempts to include spatial information have been made.
 The most common of these adaptive binning techniques is Voronoi tessellation.
 Although segmentation approaches boost the statistical confidence of the spectral analysis, they do so at the expense of spatial precision (e.g Cid Fernandes et al. 2014), and may lead to biased estimates if the averaged regions are inhomogeneous.

 To overcome the limitations of segmentation-based approaches, this work introduces a model to evaluate the spatial information encoded in the IFU spectra.
 The method relies on the use of Gaussian Markov Random Fields (GMRF) to estimate the unobserved spatial field and is built under a hierarchical Bayesian framework to learn the spatial correlation structure as part of the model fitting.
 For fast Bayesian inference, the model is implemented using the Integrated Nested Laplace Approximation (INLA) framework.